Felicity Swayze, Chair, Tunbridge

 Clerical or Computer Work - We often need help in our office with various clerical functions such as copying or collating materials, stuffing or addressing envelopes, maintaining our website, etc.

-Building Maintenance - it is very useful to have someone help us with cleaning, mowing or various types of yard work.
+Building Maintenance - it is very useful to have someone help us with cleaning, mowing, small building repairs or various types of yard work.